What Happened to Ginger Smith: Artistry

 had taken an empathetic journey

-An ancestral-theatrical lineage of some sort saved my life.
+An ancestral-theatrical lineage of some sort that saved my life.

 Thank you.